-- (f) exercise such other functions as may be conferred on him or her by an Act of the National Assembly. - (2) In the exercise of his or her functions under this Constitution or any other law, the Auditor General shall- - (a) at all times carry out economy, efficiency and effectiveness examinations to satisfy himself or herself that public funds are spent in such manner as to reduce waste, eliminate inefficiency and maximise the benefits to be gained from the use of resources; - (b) have power to disallow any item of expenditure which is contrary to law and to surcharge: - (i) the amount of any expenditure so disallowed upon the person responsible for incurring or authorising the expenditure; or - (ii) any sum which has not been brought into account upon the person by whom that sum ought to have been brought into account; or - (iii) the amount of any loss or deficiency upon any person by whose negligence or misconduct the loss or deficiency has been incurred. - (3) A person aggrieved by any disallowance or surcharge made by the Auditor-General may appeal to the High Court. - The Auditor-General and any member of the (4) National Audit Office authorised by him or her shall have power to call for and inspect all books, records, returns, reports and other documents in the exercise of the functions conferred upon him or her by this Constitution or an Act of the National Assembly and to make such enquiries and to call such witnesses who, his or her opinion, have any in responsibilities, in relation to the accounts referred to in subsection (1).
+- f. exercise such other functions as may be conferred on him or her by an Act of the National Assembly. - 2.
+In the exercise of his or her functions under this Constitution or any other law, the Auditor General shall - a. at all times carry out economy, efficiency and effectiveness examinations to satisfy himself or herself that public funds are spent in such manner as to reduce waste, eliminate inefficiency and maximise the benefits to be gained from the use of resources; - b. have power to disallow any item of expenditure which is contrary to law and to surcharge: - i. the amount of any expenditure so disallowed upon the person responsible for incurring or authorising the expenditure; or

-- (5) Wherever discrepancies of a criminal or fraudulent nature are discovered during the audit of accounts by the Auditor-General, he or she shall immediately cause a report of his or her findings to be submitted to the Inspector-General of Police. - (6) Where the Government holds a minority interest in any company, the Auditor-General may exercise, on behalf of the Government, the power to inspect the books of account of the company and report to the Government. - (7) In the exercise of his or her functions under this Constitution or any other law, the Auditor-General shall not be subject to the direction or control of any other person or authority. - (8) Nothing in this Constitution shall preclude the Auditor-General, at the request of the head or governing body of any public body, corporation or institution referred to in subsection (1)(c), or on his or her own initiative, from carrying out any special audit of such body, corporation or institution; and where he or she carries out such a special audit, it shall be reported to the Finance and Public Accounts Committee. - (9) The Finance and Public Accounts Committee of the National Assembly may extend the time within which any such report as is referred to in subsection (1)(d) shall be made to the National Assembly.
+- ii. any sum which has not been brought into account upon the person by whom that sum ought to have been brought into account; or - iii. the amount of any loss or deficiency upon any person by whose negligence or misconduct the loss or deficiency has been incurred. - 3.
+A person aggrieved by any disallowance or surcharge made by the Auditor-General may appeal to the High Court. - 4.
+The Auditor-General and any member of the National Audit Office authorised by him or her shall have power to call for and inspect all books, records, returns, reports and other documents in the exercise of the functions conferred upon him or her by this Constitution or an Act of the National Assembly and to make such enquiries and to call such witnesses who, in his or her opinion, have any responsibilities, in relation to the accounts referred to in subsection (1). - 5.
+Wherever discrepancies of a criminal or fraudulent nature are discovered during the audit of accounts by the Auditor-General, he or she shall immediately cause a report of his or her findings to be submitted to the Inspector General of Police. - 6.
+Where the Government holds a minority interest in any company, the Auditor-General may exercise, on behalf of the Government, the power to inspect the books of account of the company and report to the Government. - 7.
+In the exercise of his or her functions under this Constitution or any other law, the Auditor-General shall not be subject to the direction or control of any other person or authority. - 8.
+Nothing in this Constitution shall preclude the Auditor-General, at the request of the head or governing body of any public body, corporation or institution referred to in subsection (1) (c), or on his or her own initiative, from carrying out any special audit of such body, corporation or institution; and where he or she carries out such a special audit, it shall be reported to the Finance and Public Accounts Committee. - 9.
+The Finance and Public Accounts Committee of the National Assembly may extend the time within which any such report as is referred to in subsection (1)(d) shall be made to the National Assembly.

-PART 3: THE CENTRAL BANK

-161. (1) There shall be a Central Bank of The Gambia

-(2) The Central Bank shall be the only authority to issue the currency of The Gambia.

-(3) The Central Bank shall be the sole banker
+PART III: The Central Bank

+161. Establishment of Central Bank

-Establishment of Central Bank of the Government and it shall be the principal depositary bank for all funds raised for, or on behalf of, the Government.
+- 1. There shall be a Central Bank of The Gambia - 2.
+The Central Bank shall be the only authority to issue the currency of The Gambia. - 3.
+The Central Bank shall be the sole banker of the Government and it shall be the principal depositary bank for all funds raised for, or on behalf of, the Government. - 4.
+The Central Bank shall - a. promote and maintain the stability of the currency of The Gambia; - b. direct and regulate the financial, insurance, banking and currency system in the interest of the economic development of The Gambia;

+Central bank